wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-configure.md

 		; Enable Extensions
 		extension=d:\home\site\ext\php_mongo.dll
 		zend_extension=d:\home\site\ext\php_xdebug.dll
-6. Restart your web site to load the changes.
+6. Restart your Web App to load the changes.

 ### Configure via App Setting

 1. Add a `bin` directory to the root directory.
 2. Put `.dll` extension files in the `bin` directory (for example, <code>php_mongo.dll</code>).
 Make sure that the extensions are compatible with default version of PHP (which is, as of this writing, PHP 5.4) and are VC9 and non-thread-safe (nts) compatible.
-3. Deploy your web site.
+3. Deploy your web app.

 1. Navigate to your site's dashboard in the Azure Management Portal, and click on **Configure**.